Family Planning: Empowering People, Developing Nations

 - Acceptable: Contraceptive services and information must be provided in a dignified manner, respecting both modern medical ethics and the cultures of those being accommodated.

 - Good quality: Family planning information must be clearly communicated and scientifically accurate.

 - Informed decision-making: Every person must be empowered to make reproductive choices with full autonomy, free of pressure, coercion or misrepresentation.

-- Privacy and confidentiality: All individuals must enjoy the right to privacy when seeking family planning information and services.
+- Privacy and confidentiality: Everyone has the right to privacy when seeking family planning information and services.